ZakariaeElmoumni/Zakariae_Elmoumni/README.md

 ## 💻 Projects

-- **ObjectivEye: AI-assisted Human Scoring in Hiring (Current)**
+- **🧠 ObjectivEye: AI-assisted Human Scoring in Hiring (Current)**
   [Link to code or project](#)

-- **Automated Plant Segmentation for NPEC: Enhancing Crop Analysis and Monitoring Using Computer Vision**
+- **🌱 Automated Plant Segmentation for NPEC: Enhancing Crop Analysis and Monitoring Using Computer Vision**
-    - Developed a computer vision model to segment plants in field images for precise crop monitoring.
+    - Developed a computer vision model to segment plants in Petri dishes for precise crop monitoring.
     - Leveraged deep learning techniques (e.g., U-Net, Mask R-CNN) for accurate plant segmentation.
-    - Processed and annotated real-world agricultural datasets to improve model performance.
+    - Processed and annotated real-world datasets to improve model performance.
     - Implemented data augmentation and preprocessing to enhance model robustness.
-    - Evaluated model performance using metrics such as IoU (Intersection over Union) and pixel accuracy.
+    - Evaluated model performance using different metrics and pixel accuracy.
     - Gained hands-on experience in Python, OpenCV, and deep learning frameworks.
   [Link to code or project](#)